mitchellkolb/java-ball-game/README.md

 ---
 # Acknowledgments
-This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS XXX - XXX in the Spring of 2022.
+This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 355 - Programming Language Design in the Summer of 2023.